na-na-hi/renget/archive/ArfyJB.md

 JB - ON  | JB - ON
 EXTRAS - ON  | EXTRAS - ON
 Gaslight - ON  | Depozzer - (Optional)

+In various testing, moving the Chat History in-between JB and Gaslight also works..

 ***
 For questions or suggestions.
 You can reach me at discord at _arfy